Kovah/LinkAce/README.md

 ![Preview Screenshot](https://www.linkace.org/images/preview/linkace_dashboard.png)

 LinkAce is a bookmark manager similar to Shaarli and other tools.
-I built this tool to have something that fits my actual needs which other bookmark managers couldn't solve, even if most features are almost the same.
+See this tool as a long-term archive for sites you want to remember, but don't access frequently.
+I built this tool to have something that fits my actual needs which other bookmark managers couldn't solve, even if some features look almost the same.

-#### Features
+#### Feature Highlights

 * Save links with automatic title and description generation.
-* Automated link checks to make sure your bookmarks stay available.
+* Automated link checks inform you when any links become unavailable or were moved.
-* Automated “backups” of your bookmarks via the Waybackmachine.
+* Automated “backups” of saved sites via the [Waybackmachine](https://web.archive.org/).
-* Organize bookmarks in lists and tags.
+* Organize bookmarks with lists and tags.
+* A full REST API offers access to all features of LinkAce from third-party apps and services.
 * A bookmarklet to quickly save links from any browser.
-* Private or public links, so friends or internet strangers can see your collection.
+* Links can be private or public, so friends or internet strangers may see your collection.
-* Add notes to links to add thoughts or other information.
+* Add notes to links to add thoughts or other relevant information.
-* Advanced search including different filters and ordering.
+* An advanced search including different filters and ordering.
-* Import existing bookmarks from HTML exports (other methods planned).
+* Import and export of bookmarks from HTML.
-* Support for complete database and app backups to Amazon AWS S3.
+* Support for complete database and application backups to Amazon AWS S3.
 * A built-in light and dark color scheme.

 More features are already planned.
 Take a look at the [project board](https://github.com/Kovah/LinkAce/projects/1) for more information.

 #### Documentation and Community

 Any further information about all the available features and how to install the app, can be found on the  [LinkAce Website](https://www.linkace.org/).
 Additionally, you may visit the [community forums](https://spectrum.chat/linkace/) to share your ideas, talk with other users or find help for specific problems.

 ---